Orienfish/AQI-deploy/README.md

 **Note:** Need the Curve Fitting Toolbox for the `fit` function.
 Need the Bioinformatics Toolbox for the `graphminspantree` function.

-The `tutorial.m` will walk you through all of our algorithms on the basic dataset.
+The `tutorial.m` will walk you through all of our algorithms on the small dataset.

 ## File Structure